 Timesheets can also be set up so that weekly offs or company offs can be handled by flexing the first and last week of the month, so that each period is uniform/matches the pay period.
 The key is to identify your business needs, and get the time period aligned with those needs!

-- Hard paper versions (time cards) have lost relevance due to their lack of portability.
-Swipe cards are still used for basic attendance, and there are tools available to integrate swipe-card data into timesheets by pushing the swipe-card data into the reports at a predetermined frequency.
+- Hard paper timesheets (time cards) have lost relevance due to their lack of portability.
+Swipe cards are still used for basic attendance and time tracking, and there are tools available to integrate swipe-card data into timesheets by pushing the swipe-card data into the reports at a predetermined frequency.

 The final choice of which type of timesheet you choose will depend on your needs, budget, and user base.